DC Universe (franchise): Video games

-After announcing the initial DCU projects, Gunn confirmed plans to include new video games in the DCU's shared storyline and said these games would be used to tell new stories that could bridge the gap between films and series.
+After announcing the initial DCU projects, Gunn confirmed plans to include new video games in the DCU's shared storyline and said these would tell new stories that could bridge the gap between films and series.
 They were also being developed so that audiences who do not play video games would not miss any overall story elements.
 He expected the games to take around four years to make.
 Warner Bros.
 Games was developing video games for the DCU by January 2024.

 Timeline and continuity

-The DC Universe (DCU) is the successor to and a soft reboot of the DC Extended Universe (DCEU).
+The DCU is the successor to and a soft reboot of the DC Extended Universe (DCEU).
 The DCEU film The Flash (2023) resets that franchise's continuity, and the DCU largely discards the prior canon while accommodating the inclusion of certain characters from the outgoing franchise.
 Despite this, James Gunn said that a "rough memory" of events depicted in his DCEU projects The Suicide Squad (2021) and the first season of its spin-off television series Peacemaker (2022) would remain in the DCU, with specific moments from the DCEU deemed to be canon to the DCU if they are directly referenced in a DCU project.
-The Suicide Squad is not retroactively incorporated into the DCU, though its overall events are acknowledged in the first season of the animated series Creature Commandos (2024–25) and the second season of Peacemaker (2025), such as the death of Rick Flag Sr.'s son Rick Flag Jr. at the hands of Peacemaker during "Project Starfish" at Corto Maltese.
-The latter also addresses Flag Jr.'s relationship with Dr. June Moone / Enchantress from the DCEU film Suicide Squad (2016).
+The Suicide Squad is not retroactively incorporated into the DCU, though its overall events are acknowledged in the first season of the animated series Creature Commandos (2024–25) and the second season of Peacemaker (2025), which are set a few years after the film's events.
+Both notably address the death of Rick Flag Sr.'s son Rick Flag Jr. at the hands of Peacemaker during "Project Starfish" at Corto Maltese, while the latter season also addresses Flag Jr.'s relationship with Dr. June Moone / Enchantress from the DCEU film Suicide Squad (2016).
+A vision presented by Circe in Creature Commandos season 1 depicts a potential apocalyptic-future Earth ruled by Gorilla Grodd and Princess Ilana Rostovic.